ellegaspar/lesson-1/README.md

 # lesson-1
 this is the first lesson
-this not my world, it is too boring :P
+this is not my world, it is too boring :P or may be difficult